kingjuno/amfoss-task/task-09/README.md

   learn how to use setIntreval in js and placed the statements as a function inside that...
   Finally it worked

-  This was what my code did to the poor victim:
+  This was what my code did to the victim:
   ![](https://github.com/kingjuno/amfoss-task/blob/main/task-09/Screenshot_2020-10-26%20Telegram%20Web.png)